stratumn/go-indigonode/app/coin/README.md

-# Coin service
+# Coin Service

-The coin application implements a simple proof-of-work blockchain.
+The Coin Service implements a simple proof-of-work blockchain.
+It is a proof-of-concept and shouldn't be used for a real crypto-asset.

 This service isn't enabled by default, you need to start it yourself:

 ```bash